 Border security officials have the right to perform a drug test on any of your items.
 They also have the right to confiscate items and ask you questions for security reasons.
 If you have nothing to hide, you shouldn’t be nervous.
 Just let them do their thing unless you feel your rights are being violated.
 Then, you can speak up.
 Other than that, airport procedures tend to go a lot smoother when you eliminate questions, sarcasm and any kind rebellion.
 Try to remember that everything that goes into these procedures is for ‘safety’ purposes – yours and everyone else’s – and in this day and age it’s highly necessary.
 So just go with the flow.

 A spin-off of going with the flow is being polite and cooperative with security agents and airline staff.
 Like the old adage says, treat others the way you want to be treated.

 Take it from avid travelers, the airport process goes much faster and easier when you smile and cooperate.
 Skip the sarcasm, eye rolls, entitled attitude, or anything that might lead security to believe that you are being dishonest.
 And for heaven sake, never joke about a firearm or a bomb.
-You might think you’re being funny, but they won’t!
-And you’ll likely find your airport experience will quickly become a nightmare if they choose to take you seriously and haul you aside for investigation.
+You might think you’re being funny, but they certainly won’t!
+You’ll likely find your airport experience will quickly become a nightmare if they choose to take you seriously and haul you aside for investigation.